Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 02.21.31 UTC
+- WIB: Kamis, 27 Maret 2025 03.28.15 UTC
-- WITA: Kamis, 27 Maret 2025 03.21.31 UTC
+- WITA: Kamis, 27 Maret 2025 04.28.15 UTC
-- WIT: Kamis, 27 Maret 2025 04.21.31 UTC
+- WIT: Kamis, 27 Maret 2025 05.28.15 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: technology
+Kategori: friendship